miklevin/MikeLev.in/_posts/2024-10-15-softlaunching-botifython.md

 deterministic.
 That means it fixes the "not on my machine" problem by (more or less) running the exact same way for everyone.

+## The Joy of Technology as Artistic Craftsmanship

 AI, you say?
 Well, yeah it's an accelerator.
 I've always tried to hit above my weight.
 I'm a suburban kid with no formal tech training, no decent mentoring (even though I worked at Commodore Computers!), and really no business acumen